DasLetzteEinhorn/AlphaESS_Monitor_Hass/README.md

 password: <your password>
 ```

-By default, the addon connects to your Home Assistant's broker (Mosquitto), on which the addon is installed.
+By default, the addon connects to your Home Assistant's broker (e.g. [Mosquitto](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md)), on which the addon is installed.
 If the broker is installed somewhere else, the following settings must be added:

 ```yaml
 mqtt_host: <your host>